-Dr. Tran is a member of American Holistic Veterinary Medical Association (AHVMA), American Veterinary Medical Association (AVMA), Collage of Integrative Veterinary Therapies (CIVT), and World Association of Traditional Chinese Veterinary Medicine (WATCVM).
+Dr. Tran is a member of American Animal Hospital Association (AAHA), American Holistic Veterinary Medical Association (AHVMA), American Veterinary Medical Association (AVMA), Collage of Integrative Veterinary Therapies (CIVT), and American Academy of Veterinary Acupuncture (AAVA).

 Dr. Tran resides in Northern Virginia with her husband, a daughter, and a rescued French Bulldog named Geoffrey.
 She enjoys playing tennis and watching movies.